Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Experiments

 We apply our model to languages from different morphological typologies.
-We select English (EN), German (DE), Spanish (ES) and Czech (CS) from the fusional family and Finnish (FI) from the agglutinative typology.
-For English we use the raw Wikitext2 dataset provided by \citet{merity2016pointer}.
-For the rest of languages we use Multilingual Wikipedia Corpus (MWC) \citep{kawakami-etal-2017-learning}.
-We lowercased the text and retained the characters which occur more than 25 times in the corpus, following \citet{kawakami-etal-2017-learning}.
-We replace the low-frequent characters with an unknown placeholder.
+We select English (EN), German (DE), French (FR), Spanish (ES) and Czech (CS) from the fusional family and Finnish (FI) from the agglutinative typology.
+For English we use the raw Wikitext2 dataset \citep{merity2016pointer}.
+For the rest, we use Multilingual Wikipedia Corpus (MWC) \citep{kawakami-etal-2017-learning}.